 - The hierarchy of evidence.
 The most reliable evidence comes from systematic reviews, meta-analyses or Cochrane reviews.
 This is followed by evidence from RCTs, cohort studies and then case-control studies.

-Have you got any tips or useful ideas to remember different study designs?
+Have you got any tips or useful ideas to remember different clinical trial designs?
 Share your thoughts in the comments below.